ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/introduction.md

 **On premise vs off premise vs public or private cloud**

 On premise refers to hosting and managing the data on your own equipment, like owning a server with hard drives that store the data, while off premise relies on equipment that you don’t own, such as a data center.
 The public cloud is a popular choice for storing data that requires no knowledge of how or where exactly the data is stored, where the public refers to a unified underlying infrastructure that is shared by all who use the cloud.
 Some organizations have strict security policies that require that they have complete access to the equipment where the data is hosted and will rely on a private cloud that provides its own cloud services.
-You’ll learn more about data in the cloud in [the later section](../data-science-in-cloud/introduction.md).
+You’ll learn more about data in the cloud in [the later section](../data-science-in-the-cloud/introduction.md).

 **Cold vs hot data**

 When training your models, you may require more training data.
 If you’re content with your model, more data will arrive for a model to serve its purpose.
-In any case the cost of storing and accessing data will increase as you accumulate more of it.
+In any case, the cost of storing and accessing data will increase as you accumulate more of it.
 Separating rarely used data, known as cold data from frequently accessed hot data can be a cheaper data storage option through hardware or software services.
 If cold data needs to be accessed, it may take a little longer to retrieve in comparison to hot data.

 ### Managing data